Restoring Nature’s Lost Language

 About the Author

 Robert Macfarlane is a prize-winning author of books about landscape, nature, people and place.
-His work has been translated into many languages and widely adapted for TV, radio, stage and film.
-In 2017 he was awarded the EM Forster Prize for Literature.
+His work has been translated into many languages and widely adapted.
+He holds the EM Forster Prize for Literature.

 About the Illustrator